 - Certificate of Employment (for alien executive only)

 - Employment Contract (for alien executive only)

 Plus: Cash bond in a form of manager or cashier’s check payable to Bureau of Customs.
 Bond is good for 3 months and is extendable for another 3 months.
 If the visa is still not approved.
-Customs will forfeit your cash bond if the visa is still not approved & failed to extend or is cancelled before the expiry period.
+Customs will forfeit your cash bond if the visa is still not approved & failed to extend or is canceled before the expiry period.

 Option 2 – Pay the duties & taxes

 In the absence of a visa, our last option would be to pay the assessed taxes and duties in order to release your shipment.
 This is non-refundable.